codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

           - '**/*.md'
 ```

-In this case, build would be skipped if there were changes only to Markdown files `.md`.
+In this case, the build would be skipped if there were changes only to Markdown files `.md`.

 Note that `codemagic.yaml` is always included in the changeset by default.

 Both keys `includes` and `excludes` in `changeset` are *optional*.
-If the `includes` key is not specified, its value would default to `'.'`.
+If the `includes` key is not specified, its value will default to `'.'`.
 The `excludes` key defaults to no exclusions.

 If you use a monorepo, each workflow could be responsible for building a part of your application.
 Use conditional workflow triggering and specify the path to the application in the changeset as in the example below.